wenwei202/terngrad/README.md

 **In this workspace, `inception` refers to all types of neural networks in a general way.**

+**Note that there is name abuse because of history reasons.
+All bingrad/binary gradient/binarizing in code comments and help info essentially refers to terngrad/ternary gradient/ternarizing.
+Will update them, but the code is correct and is exactly for terngrad**

+*More tutorials will be updated.
+Feel free to open an issue if any question.*

 # Dependencies
 Tested stable dependencies:
 * python 2.7 (Anaconda)